sekkinsan/DCE_capstone/README.md

 ### Customer outcome and value realized
 <p> Utilizing a front end system and having it seamlessly integrated with Adobe Acrobat Sign and AEM created a consolidated system for Pebble Pharm.
 This new system resulted in a 1-hour time savings for each benefit packet that's being sent out to new employees. </p>
+<p> The HR team also reported a spike in positive user experience feedback from those using assistive tools.
+There was a decreased number of calls to help desk regarding accessibility issues for visually impaired users by 70%.
+This ultimately led to a 40% increase in help desk tickets closed for other matters. </p>

 <p> We made many improvements on meeting the accessibility standards for this 201X benefit packet.
 Unfortunately, the accessibility report does show some issues that were unresolved.
 Without the source document, full remediation was not possible.
 With that being said, customer is satisfied with the results with the improvement of user experience for those using assistive tools.
 The HR team is setting the precedent for other teams to prioritize PDF accessibility within the company, since this engagement ultimately elevated their candidates' user experience. </p>